Dunnottar Castle: Later history

 Dunnottar Castle, and the headland on which is stands, was designated as a Scheduled monument in 1970.

-In 1972 twelve of the structures at Dunnottar were listed.
+In 1972, twelve of the structures at Dunnottar were listed.
 Three buildings were listed at category A as being of "national importance": the keep; the entrance gateway; and Benholm's Lodging.
 The remaining listings were at category B as being of "regional importance".
-However, in 2018 the listed status for those buildings was removed as part of Historic Environment Scotland's "Dual Designation 2A Project".
+However, in 2018, the listed status for those buildings was removed as part of Historic Environment Scotland's "Dual Designation 2A Project".

 The Hon.
 Charles Anthony Pearson, the younger son of the 3rd Viscount Cowdray, currently owns and runs Dunnottar Castle which is part of the 210 km2 Dunecht Estates.
 Portions of the 1990 film Hamlet, starring Mel Gibson and Glenn Close, were shot there.
+In the Disney movie Brave, Dunnottar Castle was chosen for Merida's home.

 Description

 Dunnottar's strategic location allowed its owners to control the coastal terrace between the North Sea cliffs and the hills of the Mounth, 2+1/4 mi inland, which enabled access to and from the north-east of Scotland.
 The site is accessed via a steep, 2,600 ft footpath (with modern staircases) from a car park on the coastal road, or via a 3 km cliff-top path from Stonehaven.

 Dunnottar's several buildings, put up between the 13th and 17th centuries, are arranged across a headland covering around 1.4 ha.
 The dominant building, viewed from the land approach, is the 14th-century keep or tower house.
 The other principal buildings are the gatehouse; the chapel; and the 16th-century "palace" which incorporates the "Whigs' Vault".